Alan Cathcart, 6th Earl Cathcart: Military career

 The only child of George Cathcart, 5th Earl Cathcart and Vera, Countess Cathcart, Alan was educated at Eton College and Magdelene College, Cambridge, Cathcart was commissioned into the Scots Guards in 1939.

-He served in the Second World War and went on to be Adjutant at the Royal Military Academy Sandhurst after the war.
-He was made Adjutant of the Scots Guards in 1951 and Brigade Major for 4th Guards Brigade in 1954.
-He then went on to be Commanding Officer of 1st Battalion Scots Guards in 1957.
+He served in the Second World War and went on to be adjutant at the Royal Military Academy Sandhurst after the war.
+He was made adjutant of the Scots Guards in 1951 and Brigade Major for the 4th Guards Brigade in 1954.
+He was then appointed commanding officer of the 1st Battalion Scots Guards in 1957.

-He was posted to Scottish Command in 1962 and became Commander of 152nd Infantry Brigade in 1965.
-He next transferred to the Operations Division of Supreme Headquarters Allied Powers Europe in 1967 and then became General Officer Commanding Yorkshire District in 1969.
+Cathcart was posted to Scottish Command in 1962 and became commander of the 152nd Infantry Brigade in 1965.
+He next transferred to the Operations Division of Supreme Headquarters Allied Powers Europe in 1967 and was appointed General Officer Commanding Yorkshire District in 1969.
 Finally he was appointed Commandant of the British Sector in Berlin in 1970: he retired in 1973.

-In retirement from the British Army he became a Deputy Speaker of the House of Lords.
+In retirement from the British Army, Cathcart became a Deputy Speaker of the House of Lords.

 Family

-In 1946 he married Rosemary Clare Marie Gabrielle Smyth-Osborne: they went on to have one son and two daughters.
+In 1946 Cathcart married Rosemary Clare Marie Gabrielle Smyth-Osborne.
+They had one son and two daughters.
 Following the death of his first wife, he married Marie Isobel Weldon in 1984.